samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

-- 10/2018: *TBA.* Concept Formation in the Natural ​and the Social Sciences, University of Zurich.
+- 10/2018: *Why aren't we all addicts?* Concept Formation in the Natural ​and the Social Sciences, University of Zurich.

 - 10/2018: *TBA.* A Workshop on multiple models.
 TINT / University of Helsinki.

+- 11/2018: *TBA* A workshop on Ron Mallon's book The Construction of Human Kinds.
+University of Copenhagen.

+- 3/2018: *TBA* ABMs of Scientific Inquiry – Prospects and Limitations.
+Bochum, Germany.

 # Recent Talks